Three Meals a Day: Spin-offs

+In October 2021, a third spin-off was released for television broadcast featuring the main cast of drama series Hospital Playlist: Jo Jung-suk, Yoo Yeon-seok, Jung Kyung-ho, Kim Dae-myung and Jeon Mi-do.
+The series is titled Wise Mountain Village Life (Korean: 슬기로운 산촌생활), borrowing on the drama's title, but is commonly known in English as Three Meals a Day: Doctors.

 Reception

 Three Meals a Day drew a great response from Korean viewers and became a trending topic numerous times on Naver, a Korean search portal.
 It received viewership ratings of 6%, which is high for Korean cable television for which a 1% rating is considered a success.

 Originally 8 episodes were planned for the first season, but the show was extended by two episodes.
 A "director's cut" epilogue also aired, for a total of 11 episodes.

 The table below charts viewership numbers according to Nielsen Korea; data for 2017 and earlier is not provided.
 Individual episode ratings can be viewed by season in the episode lists above.